Eforen/CCprox/README.md

 CCprox
 ======

-A mod for the minecraft mod ComputerCraft
+A mod for the minecraft mod ComputerCraft.
+If cloning, clone to <mcp>/src/common/eforen.